-As authorized by the County Code, the Board appoints a Director of the Office of Budget and Finance (the "Finance Director").
-The Finance Director is appointed on the basis of his or her experience in financial administration.
+As authorized by the County Code, the Board appoints the Finance Director on the basis of his or her experience in financial administration.
 The Finance Director is charged with assisting the Board in the preparation and administration of the County budgets and other accounting and fiscal matters as the Board deems necessary.
 In addition, the Finance Director is responsible for the study of the organization, methods and procedures of each office, department, board, commission, institution, and agency of County government.